 “I would issue RFPs to vendors based on engaging conversations where I felt like the vendor understood what I needed.
 Then I’d read the robotic, boring proposal cover letters and do a mental double-take.
 What happened to the welcoming, empathetic salesperson who understood my business?”

 Make sure that the tone of your cover letter accurately represents your brand and builds on the relationship you’ve cultivated.
-Don’t confuse your prospect by approaching them in an unrecognizable style.
+Don’t confuse your prospect by approaching them as if they were a stranger or in an unrecognizable style.

 6. Close with a call to action, contact information and an actual signature

 While the cover letter should be friendly, relatable and genuine; it’s also still a part of the sale.
-As with any good sales communication, state what you want them to do next and who they can contact to follow up should be clear.
+As with any good sales communication, state what you want them to do next and who they can contact to follow up.

 Wrap up your RFP cover letter with a call to action like:

-And the final touch on a winning RFP cover letter is an actual handwritten signature.
-It may not seem like a big deal, but it’s a nice touch and one last way to show your investment in winning the bid.
+And the final element in a winning RFP cover letter is an actual signature (either handwritten or digital).
+It may not seem like a big deal, but it’s a nice touch and one last way to show your investment in winning the RFP opportunity.

 Get started with this RFP cover letter example and template

-Even for proposal professionals, it’s a challenge to start a brand new cover letter from scratch so below you’ll find an example to give you a head start on your next great RFP cover letter.
+Even for seasoned proposal professionals, it’s a challenge to start a brand new bid proposal cover letter from scratch, so below you’ll find an example.
+Hopefully, it will give you a head start on your next great RFP response.
+This Microsoft Word cover letter template is easily customizable to meet your needs.

 RFP cover letter template